filipjarzyna/BD-group-project-gui/README.md

 ## SQL Server Part
-In this project we use SQL Server for our database.
+This project uses SQL Server as its database.
 You can find necessary files to recreate our School Database [here](https://github.com/filipjarzyna/BD-group-project-Database).
 ###
-Run the [generating script](https://github.com/filipjarzyna/BD-group-project-Database/blob/main/SchoolDatabase.sql), You can use programs like SQL Server Managment Studio or Azure Data Studio.
+Run the database [generation script](https://github.com/filipjarzyna/BD-group-project-Database/blob/main/SchoolDatabase.sql), You can use programs like SQL Server Managment Studio or Azure Data Studio.
 After that you should see database named 'School' appear.
 For frontend to work you need to create a user that will enable Next.js to create a connection with our database.
 You can use this query (change names and password):
 ```tsql
 CREATE LOGIN YourUserName WITH PASSWORD = 'YourStrongPassword';